What are CAD account details?

 First, you’ll need to get CAD account details.

-Then, share your details with the person who wants to pay you.
+Share your local account details with the person who wants to pay you.
 They can pay using EFT credits (also known as direct deposits) or with Interac Autodeposit.

-They won’t be able to pay using domestic wire, SWIFT transfers, or other payment methods.
-If they do send any of these payment types to your account, they will be automatically returned with money deducted to cover return processing fees.
-There is a 50 CAD fee for SWIFT transfers and 25 CAD fee for domestic wires.
+They won’t be able to pay using domestic wire or Online Bill Transfers.
+If they send a domestic wire transfer to your account, it'll be automatically returned with 25 CAD deducted to cover return processing fees.

 Most Canadians making personal transfers in Canada use Interac, so they may not be familiar with sending EFT credits.
 They may need to reach out to their bank for help.
 EFT credits are common for Canadian businesses making payments within Canada.